dayanacavalcante/Obesity-Estimate/README.md

 #### _Dispersion Measures_

-1. Amplitude: difference between the highest and lowest value of the data set.
+1. **Amplitude**: difference between the highest and lowest value of the data set.
 There is a greater variation in the "Weight" column.
 - Age: 47;
 - Height: 0.6;
 - Weight: 134;

-2. Variance: expressed as the data of a set are far from its expected value.
+2. **Variance**: expressed as the data of a set are far from its expected value.
 The variance of the "Weight" column is too high.
 ```
 Gender                              0.250083
 Age                                40.412442